Resilient Reefs Ningaloo

 Resilient Reefs is a global initiative to support coral reefs and the communities that depend on them to adapt to climate change and local threats.

 Coral reefs are critically important ecosystems for the planet.
-Occupying less than one percent of the ocean floor, they support 25% of all marine life and the livelihoods and wellbeing of almost one billion people.
+Occupying less than one percent of the ocean floor, they support 25 per cent of all marine life and the livelihoods and wellbeing of almost one billion people.
 Here at Ningaloo, the Reef and coastline contribute $110 million annually to the local economy and support over 1000 jobs.
-But, right now, 75 per cent of the planet’s coral reefs are under threat from local stresses (such as overfishing, pollution and development) and climate change.
+But, right now, 75% of the planet’s coral reefs are under threat from local stresses (such as overfishing, pollution and development) and climate change.

 Resilient Reefs is a three-year program to combat the effects of climate change and local threats at five World Heritage-listed coral reefs around the world.
 It brings bringing together local communities, reef managers and global resilience experts.
 By building resilience, we strengthen the ability of reef communities to recover quickly from disturbances, adapt to changing circumstances and plan for an uncertain future.

 Resilient Reefs is being delivered in Ningaloo by the Department of Biodiversity, Conservation and Attractions (DBCA).

 On this page, you'll find more information on what resilience means, the current state of resilience at Ningaloo and some of the challenges we may face in the future.
 The Resilient Reefs Fact Sheet, which will help you understand the state of resilience of the ecosystem, community and governance systems at Ningaloo, and the Resilient Reefs initiative brochure are available for download at the bottom of this page.
 You can also listen to an introduction to the program by DBCA's Chief Resilience Officer.

 Ningaloo Economic Contribution Study